The page has been translated by Gen AI.

 Install Agent

-To use the Parallel File Storage service, you need to connect to the target server and install the Agent.
-After installing the Agent, mount on the server and use Parallel File Storage.
+To use the Parallel File Storage service, you must connect to the target server and install the Agent.
+After installing the Agent, mount on the server to use Parallel File Storage.

 Install Agent and Connect to Server (Mount)

-Agent installation and server connection consist of six steps.
-Follow the next procedure.
+The Agent installation and server connection consist of six steps.
+Follow the procedure below.

 1. Agent installation